danfinlay/SprinklerControllerOptions/README.md

 ## Web Enabled Sprinkler Controllers

+[OpenSprinkler Pi](http://rayshobby.net/?page_id=5816)  A utility shield for a Raspberry Pi, initially supporting 8 zones but via [an expansion board](http://rayshobby.net/cart/opensprinkler/osexp-11), additional 8 zones cost just $40 each.
+Currently a couple different pieces of software have been written for it, but the most competitive web interface looks to be [Sprinklers Pi by rszimm](https://github.com/rszimm/sprinklers_pi/wiki) (free, open source).

 [bluespray](http://www.bluespray.net/): *ON BACK ORDER* One of the earliest to have a nice mobile experience as well as weather lookups online.
 Not the prettiest, but mostly marketed to landscapers.  $229 (8 zones)/ $279 (16